 Site Allocation Policy Proposed Site 3: 35-37 and Car Park Leigham Court Road SW16 Energy and sustainability Development should be exemplary in meeting the net zero carbon requirements of London Plan Policy SI2 as well as Local Plan Policy EN3 and Policy EN4.
 Every effort should be made to maximise the contribution towards achieving net zero emissions on site rather than through off-setting.
 London Plan policy and guidance on Whole Life-Cycle Carbon Assessments should be followed.
 Waste management Waste management and refuse and recycling storage are required to comply with Local Plan Policy EN7 and Policy Q12.
 Refuse and recycling storage and servicing must be accommodated on site.
 Air quality Air quality should be addressed in accordance with London Plan Policy SI1 and Lambeth's Air Quality Action Plan.
 Access to open space and nature conservation Development should address existing open space deficiency by meeting the requirements of Local Plan Policy EN1(d).
+Biodiversity Development should address biodiversity in accordance with Local Plan Policy EN1(c).
+A Biodiversity Net Gain of at least 10% will be expected.
 Urban greening and trees New development should be sensitive to adjacent trees on the boundary perimeter.
 The Urban Greening Factor (UGF) target score is 0.4 for predominately residential schemes and 0.3 for predominately commercial schemes as set out in London Plan policy and guidance.
 Urban greening should be provided across the site but specifically focused along the north-eastern boundary to provide biodiversity benefits and improve the cohesiveness to the SINC 14.

-Section 5: Proposed West Norwood / Tulse Hill Site Allocations
+Section 5: Proposed West Norwood/Tulse Hill Site Allocation

-Proposed West Norwood / Tulse Hill Site Allocations
+Proposed West Norwood/Tulse Hill Site Allocations

-Proposed Site 18: 286-362 Norwood Road SE27
+Proposed Site 18: 300-346 Norwood Road SE27